 Yes.
 Please note our organizational Code of Conduct: Ragtag Film Society exists to captivate and engage communities in immersive arts experiences.
 We value inclusivity and encourage an atmosphere of festivity, free from hate, discrimination, and bigotry in all forms.
 Ragtag Film Society reserves the right to revoke, without notice or refund, passes, credentials, and/or access to the True/False Film Fest and Ragtag Cinema.

 Festival venues have wheelchair accessible entries, exits, restrooms, and access to our public drinking water stations.
-We offer sign language interpretation to a few festival films, and those screenings are designated as such in the schedule both in our program book and online.
+We offer sign language interpretation to a few festival films, and those screenings are designated as such in the online schedule.
 Check the program book and online schedule for details about how to obtain assistive hearing devices at designated venues.

 Persons with a disability may arrive at and/or enter venues early if needed, to be seated (if you have a ticket).
 Please check in with the Venue Captain when you arrive at the venue.

 More details about parking, shuttles, ASL interpretation, etc. can be found on our accessibility page.

 MERCH & MISC FAQ

 Online merch sales are currently disabled for post-Fest inventory and organization until May 24.
 You’ll be able to access our online merch shop here then.

 We are not flying in guests, or requiring a guest in attendance for every film like we typically do.
 When filmmakers do choose to come, we will do an in person Q&A. For others, we’ll do zoom or skype Q&As in real time.

 YES!
 Pre-screening buskers are an essential part of the Fest and will continue as usual!